nrfconnect/sdk-nrf/applications/serial_lte_modem/README.rst

 The following proprietary generic AT commands are used in this application:

 * AT#XSLMVER
+* AT#XSLMUART=<baudrate>
 * AT#XSLEEP[=<shutdown_mode>]
 * AT#XCLAC

+If the client sets new UART baudrate by AT#XSLMUART, the client should wait at least 100ms to send command in new baudrate.

 BSD Socket AT commands
 **********************